-I am a qualified and experienced counsellor with a broad range of counselling experience over 15 years, working with individual adults and couples providing both short-term and long-term face to face counselling.
+I am a Registered MBACP (Accred) experienced therapist and supervisor with a broad range of counselling experience over 17 years, working with individual adults and couples providing both short-term and long-term face to face counselling.

 I offer an Integrated, developmental-relational therapeutic approach providing individuals and couples with a warm, accepting and genuine environment in which they can explore issues, clarify choices and make decisions.

 My aim is that through therapy you will achieve greater decision making in your life.
 In gaining some understanding of your inner world, I can help facilitate a period of acceptance and change by enabling you to talk about emotional difficulties and periods of crisis.